-Apart from the first innings in Vizag where South Africa scored 431, the Indian batsmen and bowlers dominated South African team at Pune and Ranchi.
-Every team contributed to the team success which led to such a great performance from Virat Kohli led side.
-The Indian team are on the top of points table in the ICC Test Championship with 240 points.
+Apart from the first innings in Vizag where South Africa scored 431, the Indian batsmen and bowlers dominated the South African team at Pune and Ranchi.
+Every team contributed to the team’s success which led to such a great performance from Virat Kohli led side.
+The Indian team is on the top of the points table in the ICC Test Championship with 240 points.

 Here we look at the 5 top performers for Team India in the Test series against South Africa

 After being successful in ODI and T20I format, Rohit Sharma was given a chance to open the innings in the Test series against South Africa.
 He struggled initially against Rabada and Vernon Philander with the new ball in the first Test match at Vizag.
 Rohit then showed his class putting the South African bowlers under pressure.